andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 2.9 NLP Preprocessing of the Text

-NLP preprocessing of the text requires the SYNTAX module.
+NLP preprocessing of the text requires the <b style='class:saddlebrown'>SYNTAX</b> module.
 The processing of the raw text into NLP sequenced tokens (syntax) is deferred and is executed in a JIT (Just in Time) principle.
-If installed, the NLP sequenced tokens are access through the words property of the Page class.
+If installed, the NLP sequenced tokens are access through the `words` property of the `Page` class.
 The first time the property is accessed for a page, the raw text is preprocessed, and then retained in memory for subsequent access.

 ```python
 # Get the page table